Julflips/map-printer-addon/README.md

 #### MapMaterialChest
 This chest should contain empty maps and glass panes for the bot to lock new maps.

-#### Reset Button
+#### Reset Trapped Chest
-This button should activate the dispensers for a short amount of time.
-You can place it below iron bars the protect it from fluids.
-Make sure the bot is not touching lava when pressing this button.
+We use a trapped chest to activate the dispensers for a short amount of time.
+In contrast to a button, it is not destroyed by water, and we can easily confirm that the reset was activated.

 ### Load NBT files
 When the module is started for the first time a "map-printer" folder is created in your Minecraft directory.
 Put in as many 2D 1x1 NBT files as you like.
 Keep in mind the bot will process them in alphabetical order.